How is Hard Cider Made?

 Bottling cider takes many forms.
 They can do a simple “beer” bottling process and move the vat contents into bottles, allowing them to ferment to exhaustion, back sweeten, and add carbonation levels that are deemed suitable.
 They can also follow a process similar to champagne, adding additional sugars for the remaining yeast to eat in the bottle and putting them in heavier duty champagne bottle.
 This method is not only risky and needs attention but can create bottle bombs if done incorrectly.
 They will then allow this mixture to age and build higher levels of carbonation.

 Either way, the bottles are filled and capped.
-Every bottle must go through the pasteurization process to kill all of those little bits of bacteria that we can’t see with out naked eye (sorry eyes, put some clothes on).
+Every bottle must go through the pasteurization process to kill all of those little bits of bacteria that we can’t see without the naked eye (sorry eyes, put some clothes on).
+Either cold or heat treating bottles are available to cidermakers.

 5. Side Notes & Shipping